 Operates in parallel with the SREC distribution system.

 Is intended primarily to offset part or all of the customer-generator’s requirements for electricity at the account where the generation is installed.

 Net metering allows homeowners to receive the full value for the kWhs that their renewable energy system produces.
 The term, net metering, refers to the method of accounting for the electricity production of a renewable energy system.
 Net metering allows homeowners with such systems to use any excess electricity they produce to offset their electric bill.
 As the homeowner’s system produces electricity, the kilowatts are first used for any electric load in the home.
 If more electricity is produced from the system than is needed by the homeowner, the extra kilowatts are fed into the utility grid.

 At the end of the month, if a member has generated more electricity than they used, the utility credits (banks) the net kilowatt-hours produced at the retail power rate.
 If the member uses more electricity than they generate, they pay the difference.
 The annual billing period for net metering begins and ends with the cooperative’s October billing cycle for wind generators and the March billing cycle for solar generators.
 Any remaining unused kilowatt-hour credits accumulated during the previous 12 months will be granted to SREC without any compensation to the member-generator.

 Net metering allows homeowners who are not home, when their systems are producing electricity, to still receive the full value of that electricity without having to install a battery storage system.
 The power grid acts as the customer’s battery backup, which saves the customer the added expense of purchasing and maintaining a battery system.

 Note: This page includes downloadable files that are in Adobe PDF format and require Adobe Acrobat Reader.
 You can download Acrobat Reader free of charge from Adobe's web site.
-This is a safe, fast and easy installation. have Microsoft Word but need access to these forms, please contact our office.
+This is a safe, fast and easy installation.
+If you do not have Microsoft Word, but need access to these forms, please contact our office.